LeeGodSRC/NextMC/README.md

 # Next Minecraft Server
-Next Generation Minecraft Server with complete multi-threaded structures, aiming for best possible performance
+Next Generation Minecraft Server coded in kotlin without any original Mojang codes, complete multi-threaded based structures, aiming for best possible performance

 This project is purely made for fun, May be discontinued soon but if it's actually completed, It would be something crazy Current Stages: Not Usable, In development